About Sprint 8®

 Somatopause is a medical term for loss of muscle, energy decline and wrinkled skin experienced after age 30.
 Somatopause may be alleviated through HGH injections to artificially increase HGH levels, or through anaerobic exercise, which naturally increases HGH levels.

 Anaerobic exercise is a high-intensity, short-duration exercise that builds strength, speed and endurance.
-Anaerobic interval training is a natural, healthy way to produce growth hormones, which reduce wrinkles, increase energy and make you feel younger and stronger.
+Anaerobic interval training is a natural, healthy way to produce HGH, which helps you burn fat and improve your strength.

 Fast-twitch muscle fibers make up 60% of muscle composition for the average person.
 Building fast- and super-fast twitch muscle fibers are the key to anaerobic exercise, which can be built through sprint training to release human growth hormone.
 Well-developed fast-twitch muscle fibers increase energy, endurance and athletic performance.